• Skip to main content

 Staying dry and comfortable is hardly a stretch of the imagination with the Outdoor Research Foray.

-A lightweight GORE-TEX® shell hooks you up with reliable protection from the elements while allowing for breathability.
+A lightweight GORE-TEX® shell hooks you up with reliable protection from the elements.
+At the same time, it maintains breathability.

-One of the best features is the TorsoFlo™ technology, a pit-zipper on steroids that opens up all the way from the hem to your biceps.
+One of the best features is the TorsoFlo™ technology.
+It’s a pit-zipper that opens up all the way from the hem to your biceps.

 What results is one of the most breathable waterproof jackets on the market.

 The Outdoor Research Foray is one of cooler men’s waterproof jackets thanks to the pit ventilation.
-The jacket’s breathable GORE-TEX® shell stays comfortable in most temperatures in the mid-range, when conditions are neither too hot nor too cold.
-A simple design moves between city and the outdoors with ease.
+The breathable GORE-TEX® shell stays comfortable in most mid-range temperatures.
+It’s a good choice when conditions are neither too hot nor too cold.
+A simple design moves between the city and the outdoors with ease.

-There are certainly lighter jackets on the market than the Outdoor Research Foray.
-Travellers looking to keep their load minimal should look for a rain jacket with better packability and a lighter weight like the Arc’teryx Norvan SL.
+There are lighter jackets on the market than the Outdoor Research Foray.
+Travellers wanting to minimize the load should look for a rain jacket with better packability and a lighter weight.
+The Arc’teryx Norvan SL is a better choice here.

-The jacket is marketed as all-season, but, realistically, it’s more suitable for three seasons in most climates.
-The Outdoor Research Foray is too warm to wear at the height of summer and not warm enough for winter in many North American or European destinations.
+The Foray is marketed as all-season.
+Realistically, it’s more suitable for three seasons in most climates.
+The Outdoor Research Foray is too warm to wear at the height of summer.
+And it’s not warm enough for winter in many North American or European destinations.

-In wearing the jacket during frequent heavy downpours, the durable water repellent finish (DWR) doesn’t always hold up.
+Wearing the jacket in frequent heavy downpours?
+The durable water repellent finish (DWR) doesn’t always hold up.
 Cleaning the shell according to the instructions and drying can often help revive the DWR.

 Marmot Minimalist

-At over 300 grams, the Marmot Minimalist is neither the most lightweight nor minimalist of the top men’s rain jackets.
-Even if its name is a little misleading though, the Marmot Minimalist is a good fit for budget-conscious travellers.
+The name’s a little misleading.
+At over 300 grams, the Marmot Minimalist is neither the most lightweight nor minimalist.
+Even so, the Marmot Minimalist is a good fit for budget-conscious travellers.

-The Marmot Minimalist features a GORE-TEX® shell with Paclite® technology that’s normally reserved for more northernly price ranges.
+The Marmot Minimalist features a GORE-TEX® shell with Paclite® technology.
+GORE-TEX’s waterproofing is normally reserved for jackets in higher price ranges.

-Pit-zips provide extra ventilation for active travellers needing to stay both dry and cool.
+Pit-zips provide extra ventilation for active travellers.
+It’s a fantastic feature when you need to stay both dry and cool.

-As one of the cheapest waterproof jackets in our recommendations, the Marmot Minimalist should be top of mind for those on a tight budget.
-The jacket holds up in most “normal” conditions, but keep in mind that with the lower price comes the possibility of reliability issues.
+The Marmot Minimalist is one of the cheapest of our recommendations.
+It should be top of mind for those on a tight budget.
+The jacket holds up in most “normal” conditions.
+Keep in mind that with the lower price comes the possibility of reliability issues.

-If you’re planning a trip to a place where heavy rains are common, the Marmot Minimalist might not be as trustworthy as other coats below.
-The GORE-TEX® with Paclite® is one of the company’s lower-end membranes and hardly as reliable as those found in higher-end men’s rain jackets.
+Planning a trip to a destination where heavy rains are common?
+The Marmot Minimalist might not be as trustworthy as other coats below.
+The GORE-TEX® with Paclite® is one of the company’s lower-end membranes.
+It’s not as reliable as those found in higher-end jackets.

 Although the jacket features three pockets, only the chest pocket is protected by a water-resistant zipper.
-You may need to look elsewhere if you need more dependable storage such as The North Face Venture.
+You may need to look elsewhere if you need more dependable storage such as The North Face Venture 2.

 Outdoor Research Realm

-Few rain jackets for men are more versatile than the Outdoor Research Realm.
+Few jackets are more versatile than the Outdoor Research Realm.
 This hardshell rain jacket sheds off the elements flawlessly with its special AscentShell™ fabric.
-The performance, from waterproofing to breathability, is comparable to the more famous, but more expensive, GORE-TEX® used in several of the best men’s rain jackets.
+From waterproofing to breathability, the performance is excellent.
+It’s even comparable to the more famous (but more expensive) GORE-TEX® used in other jackets on this list.

 Although it sits outside the ultra-lightweight category, the Outdoor Research Realm weighs in at just 308 grams.
-The extra weight is more than compensated for by the increased usability of the jacket.
+The increased usability compensates for the extra weight though.

-Unlike the lightest options the Outdoor Research Realm functions as a great all-day activity jacket, rather than just an emergency jacket, in a wider variety of conditions.
+Unlike the lightest options, the Outdoor Research Realm functions as a great all-day activity jacket.
+It’s more versatile than most emergency jackets.

-Any traveller looking for an all-around rain jacket that prides itself on breathability and watertightness should give the Outdoor Research Realm a try.
+Travellers looking for an all-around rain jacket should consider the Outdoor Research Realm.
+The jacket prides itself on breathability and watertightness.
 You may even prefer the feel of the unique AscentShell™ fabric over the GORE-TEX® common to many men’s waterproof jackets.

-If you’re simply looking for a jacket to keep you dry on the off-chance of a downpour, the Outdoor Research Realm might be more than you need.
-While still lightweight, others here are far more packable, lighter, and more suitable for infrequent use.
-The lack of pit-zip ventilation also leaves the Outdoor Research Realm faltering in the face of extreme heat.
+Although lightweight, others here are more packable, lighter, and better for infrequent use.
+The lack of pit-zip ventilation also leaves the Outdoor Research Realm faltering in extreme heat.

 Marmot PreCip